albar965/littlenavmap-manual/src/en/WEATHER.rst

 **Weather display and information can be selected in the following locations:**

--  Options dialog on page :ref:`weather`: There you define what source is shown in the information window and in the map tooltip.
+-  Options dialog on page :ref:`options-weather`: There you define what source is shown in the information window and in the map tooltip.
 This is based on the airport METAR reports and does not affect anything else besides the information window and the map tooltip.
 -  Main menu ``Weather`` -> :ref:`airport-weather-source`: This is for the airport weather icons on